Poecilotheria ornata: Name

 The name Poecilotheria is derived from Greek "poikilos" - spotted and "therion" - wild beast.
 Ornata refers to "adorned to".
 This whole genus of arboreal tarantulas exhibits an intricate fractal-like pattern on the abdomen.

 Identification

-The species is easily distinguishable by other tiger spiders due to greenish yellow or purplish carapace in dorsal surface.
+The species is easily distinguishable from other tiger spiders due to greenish yellow or purplish carapace on dorsal surface.
 Ventrally, there is a proximal white spot on femur of fourth pair of legs.

 Description

 Female

 Dorsally, carapace has greenish yellow or purplish tinge.
-Femur is greenish tinge with a purplish tinge.
+Femur is greenish with a purplish tinge.
 Tibia has two parallel lines of oblong yellow spots.
 All legs possess reddish brown setae and setae are more prominent on pedipalps and chelicerae.

 Ventrally, first and second leg pairs are identical, with ground color yellow.
 Femur is also yellow.
 Tibia is bright yellow colored.
 Third and fourth leg pairs are identical.
-Ground color of them are yellow.
+Ground color is yellow.
 Femur is black with centrally located large blue-grey spot.